From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Indexing Cold Records

-Modifying a particular cold-log hash entry consists of (1) reading the hash chunk from the hash chunk log, (2) applying our update to the specific hash entry, and (3) writing the entire hash chunk to the hash chunk log.
-Notice how this process naturally fits the functionality of a RMW operation.
-Thus, similar to before, given a key, we first identify the hash chunk id for this key.
-Then we issue a \texttt{RMW} at the hash chunk log, which first reads the chunk, applies the update, and finally writes the new chunk in the log.
-If the hash chunk does not exist, it first creates an empty chunk (i.e., all hash entries are invalid), and then modifies the entry.
-It is worth noting that all hash chunk updates are \textit{atomic}, as this is guaranteed by the underlying \hlog design.
+\bsubsection{Modifying an Entry.} Modifying a cold-log hash entry consists of (i) reading the hash chunk from the hash chunk log, (ii) applying our update to the specific hash entry, and (iii) writing the entire hash chunk back to the hash chunk log.
+Notice how this process naturally fits the functionality of a RMW.
+Thus, given a record key, we first identify the respective hash chunk (from the key hash), and then issue an \textit{atomic} RMW to the hash chunk log; if no hash chunk exists, we create an empty one (i.e., all entries are invalid).